Dulcinea Langfelder

-Dulcy Langfelder, better known as Dulcinea Langfelder is a multidisciplinary American artist (drama, dance, song, mime, multimedia).
-Born in Brooklyn, New York in 1955, she's the founder of Dulcinea Langfelder & Co.
+Dulcy Langfelder, better known as Dulcinea Langfelder, (February 6, 1955 – January 26, 2025) was an American multidisciplinary artist (drama, dance, song, mime, multimedia).
+Born in Brooklyn, New York she was the founder of Dulcinea Langfelder & Co.

-The artist
+Background

-Dulcinea studied dance with Paul Sanasardo, then mime with the master, Étienne Decroux, in Paris.
+Langfelder was born in New York City on February 6, 1955.
+She studied dance with Paul Sanasardo, then mime with the master, Étienne Decroux, in Paris.
 She has studied theatre with Eugenio Barba and Yoshi Oida.

 When Decroux's assistants, Jean Asselin and Denise Boulanger, returned to Montreal to establish their company, they invited Dulcinea to join la Troupe Omnibus.
 She moved to Montreal in 1978.

-Dulcinea signed choreographies in over twenty musical comedy and television productions.
+Langfelder signed choreographies in over twenty musical comedy and television productions.
 Her diversified talent, her socio-satiric sense and her inspiration garnered her the honor of being named Personality of the year by the Montreal daily, La Presse, in 1990.

+Langfelder died on January 26, 2025, at the age of 69.